UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 for this lab was suggested by John Wagener, a UMM CSci alum who does this kind of processing in his work in security analysis.)

-In this lab we will be given a number of (old) `secure` log files from several of the lab machines.
-Our lab uses Redhat Linux and, at the time, essentially anything to do with authentication was store in `/var/log/secure`.
+In this lab we will be given a number of (old, from 2011) `secure` log files from several of the lab machines.
+Our lab uses Redhat Linux and, at the time, essentially anything to do with authentication was stored in `/var/log/secure`.
 Debian systems used a different, but similar file named `auth.log` and newer Linux systems using `systemd` require the use of a special command called `journalctl` to extract that same information.
 However, even if the security information is not stored in one file, per se, the extracted data